wozjac/brackets-ui5/README.md

 ### UI5 object resolving
 UI5 object recognition is currently based on regular expressions, so the basic cases are handled (and expect strange behaviour sometimes ;).

-This feature is currently being developed using more appriopriate tools for such task.
+This feature is currently under development using more appriopriate tools for such tasks, but I decided to keep this simple and not reliable version as it can be helpful.

 The recognition works for variables and will try to find the associated UI5 object type from:
 1. A special comment *//ui5: object*.
 It will search the current line or the variable declaration.
 Because in the current version the extension does not recognize types returned by functions, this comment can be useful if some variable - returned by a function - is used heavily in the code.
 For example: